decert-me/rareskills-solana-course/src/en/chapter_26.md

 The tests works as follows:

 1) It predicts the address of the PDA and queries the owner.
-It gets null.
+It gets `null`.
-2) It calls initializePDA then queries the owner.
+2) It calls `initializePDA` then queries the owner.
 It gets the address of the program.
 3) It generates a keypair account and queries the owner.
 It gets null.
 4) It airdrops SOL to the keypair account.
 Now the owner is the system program, just like a normal wallet.
-5) It calls initializeKeypair then queries the owner.
+5) It calls `initializeKeypair` then queries the owner.
 It gets the address of the program.

 The test result screenshot is below: